mward2020/Project_3/README.md

 ## 🧠 Project Overview

 This repository contains the complete development of a Mental Health Chatbot.
 The chatbot provides real-time, accessible, and private support to individuals facing mental health challenges.
 It serves as a tool for emotional validation, self-help resources, and guidance toward professional care.
-This notebook implements a robust, emotion-aware chatbot system that combines emotional classification with response generation using a RoBERTa + T5 hybrid architecture.
+This notebook implements a robust, emotion-aware chatbot system that combines emotional classification with response generation using google/flan-t5-Large and fine-tuned T5 Q&A model.
 The system is trained on multiple datasets, supports real-time chat via Gradio, and saves all models and metadata for reproducibility.

 ---